11/06/13: Mutual Aid to Freeville

 CHFD: As Seen on TV

-In addition to proudly serving our community, the Cayuga Heights Fire Department is also on the vanguard to make fighting blazes safer for firefighters everywhere
+In addition to proudly serving our community, the Cayuga Heights Fire Department is also on the vanguard to make battling blazes safer for firefighters everywhere

 Find out more from this Discovery Channel clip